hulryung/ubuntu-dotfile-plus/README.md

 ## ✨ Key Features

 * **One‑command provisioning** – install packages, apply system tweaks, and symlink personalized config files with a single script.
+* **User-friendly execution** – can be run as a regular user; sudo privileges are requested only when needed.
 * **Curated dotfiles** – `bash`/`zsh`, `git`, `vim`/`neovim`, `tmux`, `ssh`, and more, all version‑controlled.
 * **Modular scripts** – independent install modules (e.g. `docker`, `samba`, `devtools`) that you can turn on/off.
 * **Idempotent by design** – safe to re‑run; existing settings are detected before modification.